microsoft/rushstack-websites/websites/rushstack.io/blog/2023-06-15-heft-whats-new.md

 All phases are defined within the top-level `phasesByName` property.
 Each phase may specify `phaseDependencies` to define the order of phase execution when running a selection of Heft phases.
 Phases may also provide the `cleanFiles` option, which accepts an array of deletion operations to perform when running with the `--clean` flag.

 Within the phase specification, `tasksByName` defines all tasks that run while executing a phase.
 Each task may specify `taskDependencies` to define the order of task execution.
+(If `taskDependencies` is omitted, it defaults to [] and the task only waits for any `phaseDependencies` of the containing phase.)
 All tasks defined in `taskDependencies` must exist within the same phase.
 For CLI-availability reasons, phase names, task names, plugin names, and parameter scopes, must be `kebab-cased`.

 The following is an example "heft.json" file defining both a `build` and a `test` phase: